BioStacks

 Why Lemon Balm for Sleep

-When it comes to sleep, Lemon Balm is one of the most supporting nutrients to consider.
+Lemon Balm plays a supporting role in sleep.
 Lemon balm (Melissa officinalis) is a traditional herb with mild anxiolytic and sedative properties.
 A few small RCTs suggest it may improve sleep quality, primarily via anxiolysis and GABA-transaminase inhibition.
-Often combined with valerian in commercial products.
 In clinical studies, lemon balm limited evidence for mild sleep quality improvement.

 What dose to look for

-Clinical studies typically use 300–600 mg of lemon balm.
+Clinical studies typically use 300600 mg of lemon balm.
 Standardized extract; most sleep studies used 300-600 mg.
-Supplements that fall short of this threshold are unlikely to match what clinical trials achieved.
+Products below this range may not deliver meaningful results.

-Research supporting lemon balm for sleep is rated as limited.
+Lemon Balm has limited clinical evidence for sleep benefits.
 A few small clinical trials suggest mild anxiolytic and sleep benefits; effect sizes are small Learn more